minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-peek-a-hole.md

 It took Miki about four minutes to eat all the kibbles.

-You can make this game harder by placing a few tennis balls or other small balls in the box with the treats.
+You can make this game harder by placing a few tennis balls or other small balls as obstacles in the box with the treats.
 We haven't try this yet, because we don't have enough suitable balls at the moment.

 ---